The Hay Festival

 Even so, there are always tickets knocking around on the day for the less well-known sessions.
 In fact, some of the most interesting things we’ve seen have been by serendipity: just turn up and take a chance.

-In 2020 the event went digital.
-For updates on next year's festival it is recommended to check the official website for details.
+In 2020 the event went digital and the 2021 event will be digital too.
+For updates on this year's festival it is recommended to check the official website for details.

 There are around 700 speakers at 800 events, with hour-long sessions running every 90 minutes or so.
 Your day might begin with a 10am grilling of a cabinet minister, then a Nobel prizewinner before lunch, a mid-afternoon dip into the mind of a global best-selling author, and teatime in the company of a Hollywood star.